-Poppy Belle Design is a Raleigh wedding planner and florist.
+Poppy Belle Design is a Durham florist.
 Feature photo by Mikkel Paige Photography.

 Let’s be honest, when you think of weddings, flowers are usually right up there with white gowns, cake and dancing like a fool.

 Even in the vaguest of daydreams, most people will at least picture a bouquet, am I right?
 Flowers and weddings go hand in hand—particularly this time of year with so many pretty things in bloom!

 Now, as a Durham florist, I’m a bit biased, but I really do think flowers can bring so much to your big day.
 There’s no doubt about it, though, that bill can add up fast.
 A great and easy way to save a bit on blooms is to go with flowers that are in season.

 And trust me, there are so many options!
 So here’s a quick guide to what grows when.

 Some flowers are more or less year-round, such as carnations, chrysanthemums, lilies and gerbera daisies, and roses.
 But others are a bit pickier.

 The growing season is here!
 Spring is one of my favorite times for flowers—shocking for a florist, right?!